preetirao07/preetirao07/README.md

 PREETI YADAV's Data Analytics Portfolio

 ## Porfile Info
-I currently serve as an Instructor at OmicsLogic, where I empower learners to explore the dynamic fields of bioinformatics and data science.
+I currently serve as an Bio-Informatics Engineer at OmicsLogic, where I empower learners to explore the dynamic fields of bioinformatics and data science.
 With strong skills in Python, R, and SQL, I am deeply passionate about leveraging data to drive impactful insights.
 Over the next three years, I aspire to advance into a senior data analyst role, further honing my expertise and contributing to innovative, data-driven solutions.

 ## Education